-The sysprop command exposes a number of system parameters.
-Changing these parameters can change the behaviour of MiCloud Management Portal.
+The sysprop command exposes system parameters.
+Changing these parameters changes the behaviour of MiCloud Management Portal.
 As such, care must be exercised when using this command.
-Indeed, this command should only be used after consulting with Mitel MiCloud Management Portal Support.
+This command should only be used after consulting with Mitel MiCloud Management Portal Support.